Chekosoft/Tristana/README.md

 ## Why?

 I just got bored of writing lots of code to add one route for an application I am currently developing using Tornado.
-So, I thought about a way to write Tornado apps as Flask applications (sort of).
+So, I thought about a way to write Tornado apps as Flask (sort of) apps.

 ## License